GemTalk/Rowan/platforms/gemstone/topaz/upgrade_32x_to_36x/docs/UpgradeInstructions.md

  <PRE CLASS="Code-Indented-Two">$ROWAN_PROJECTS_HOME/Rowan/platforms/gemstone/topaz/upgrade_32x_to_36x/preUpgrade_v1.2.10.topaz</PRE>

-performs this disconnect of the Rowan repositories, and any packages contain kernel class extension methods.
+performs this disconnect of the Rowan projects, and any packages contain kernel class extension methods.
 There is no need to disconnect your other application packages, only packages that contain methods on kernel classes, since the kernel methods will be removed during the upgrade process.

-Edit this file, replacing 'ExampleProject_GemStoneExtensions' 'ExampleProject_TestsGemStoneExtensions' with your specific package names.
-Be sure to include all packages that contain kernel class extension methods.
+Edit this file, replacing 'ExampleProject_GemStoneExtensions' 'ExampleProject_TestsGemStoneExtensions' with your specific project names.
+Be sure to include all projects that contain packages with kernel class extension methods.

 ### 4. Edit reload_application.topaz
-After the server upgrades and the Rowan code is loaded, the upgrade scripts will reload your application packages.
+After the server upgrades and the Rowan code is loaded, the upgrade scripts will reload your application projects.

 The topaz file:
  <PRE CLASS="Code-Indented-Two">$ROWAN_PROJECTS_HOME/Rowan/platforms/gemstone/topaz/upgrade_32x_to_36x/reload_application.topaz</PRE>

-includes a list of the application packages to load.
+includes a list of the application projects to load.

 Edit this file, replacing the lines of the form:
  <PRE CLASS="Code-Indented-Two">'file:$ROWAN_PROJECTS_HOME/Example_Project_Main/rowan/specs/Example_Project_Main.ston'</PRE>

-With the path to the load specifications for each of the application projects that were loaded in your 3.2.15 image.
+With the path to the load specifications for each of the application projects that were loaded in your 3.2.15 image and require reload.

 This script should login as the GemStone userId that has loaded these projects, which may be SystemUser, DataCurator, or another user.
 Edit the login information if necessary.